pvanallen/delft-ai-toolkit/README.md

 <img src="docs/images/speak-recognize-graph.png" width="700">

-## Roadmap as of April 2020
+## Roadmap as of April 2021
-* Add additional Watson services (e.g. Assistant, Emotion, Sentiment, etc.)
 * More nodes for processing sensor data and logic
 * More documentation
 * Better support for IoT (e.g. IFTTT, web-hooks)
-* Integrate learning and classification (vision recognition, for example using teachable Machine or RunwayML) and possibly Unity Reinforcement learning
+* Possibly integrate Unity reinforcement learning
+* Add additional Watson services (e.g. Assistant, Emotion, Sentiment, etc.)
 * AR - Designers will be able to place their prototype smart thing 3D simulation in the real world with AR, as well as add AR features to the smart thing (e.g. extra information "projected" above the device as an augmentation of it).

 ## System Architecture